Dirac Algebra Formalism for Two Higgs Doublet Models: the One-Loop Effective Potential: Dirac Algebra Formalism for the 2HDM

 Let us finally discuss the last gauge-invariant term of the 2HDM Lagrangian~\eqref{eq:L2HDM}, i.e.~the Yukawa Lagrangian~${\cal L_{\rm Y}}$.
 Considering only quark states for simplicity, this last term may conveniently\- be written as~\cite{BhupalDev:2014bir}

 where $Q_{L\,(R)} = ( u_{L\,(R)}\,, d_{L\,(R)})^{\sf T}$ and

-is an SU(2)$_L$ gauge-covariant, ${\bf \Phi}$-dependent quark-mass matrix.
+is an SU(2)$_L$ gauge-covariant, ${\bf \Phi}$-dependent quark-mass matrix, while summation over the repeated index $i=1,2$ is understood.
 In~writing ${\cal L_{\rm Y}}$ in~\eqref{eq:LYuk}, we suppressed the inter-generational indices of the down- and up-quark Yukawa-coupling matrices,~$h^d_{1,2}$ and $h^u_{1,2}$, associated with the Higgs doublets $\phi_{1,2}$ and their hypercharge-conjugate counterparts,~$i\sigma^2 \phi^*_{1,2}$.
 Although the Yukawa Lagrangian~${\cal L_{\rm Y}}$ being linear in $\phi_{1,2}$ cannot be written in bilinear form, we will still be able to obtain an O(1,3)-invariant result for the effective potential from fermion loops, thanks to the covariant SL(2,$\mathbb{C}$)-representation of ${\cal M}_Q[{\bf \Phi}]$ in~\eqref{eq:calMQ}.
 As we will see in Section~\ref{subsec:F}, this additional feature will prove crucial in arriving at a covariant effective potential after including fermion loops.